-|A fine study of a NCO of what I beleive to be the King's African Rifles taken in East Africa sometime around 1905.
+|A superb study of a senior NCO of the King's African Rifles (KAR) taken in East Africa sometime around 1905.

-This man probably served with the 2nd Battalion, Central African Rifles prior to this units amalgamation into the King's African Rifles in 1902.
+This man probably served with the 2nd Battalion, Central African Rifles (CAR) prior to this unit’s amalgamation into the King's African Rifles in 1902.
 He wears four campaign medals

-bar for the M'wele campaign of 1895-96, the Ashanti Medal 1900 with bar Kumassi.
-Both bns. of the CAR were represented at the capture of Kumassi

-and the Africa General
+bar for the M'wele campaign of 1895-96, the Ashanti Medal 1900 with bar "Kumassi".
+(Both battalions of the CAR were represented at the capture of Kumassi) and the Africa General

-Service Medal 1902-56 w/ unknown bar.
+Service Medal 1902-56 with unknown bar.

 4 1/2 inches by 6 inches (11 cm x 15 cm)

 |Below: Another image from the same album showing a company sized unit of the King's African Rifles.
 The above pictured sergeant can be seen to the right of the white officer in the

-|Below: In this roughly platoon sized unit our much decorated sergeant can be seen seated on the ground center between the two the white officers.
+|Below: In this platoon sized unit our much decorated sergeant can be seen seated on the ground center between the two the white officers.